-Evolving Random Access Channel: II Slotted ALOHA Models
+Evolving Random Access Channel for IoT: III Slotted ALOHA Models

-Evolving Random Access Channel: III Dumb Access Probes and Smart Access Probes
+Evolving Random Access Channel for IoT: IV Dumb Access Probes and Smart Access Probes

 Random access channel (RACH) is an contention-based uplink common channel resource, which is shared by multiple access terminals.
 The typical application scenarios, which trigger random access procedure, include